Irrational Random Utility Models: Discussion I - Non-falsifiability of rationality under RUM

-Proposition \ref{pro: falsifiability} shows that, within a pi-RUM, whenever the rational decision-makers are represented by a RUM with full support, then there exists a lower bound on the fraction $\bar{\alpha}(\mathtt{M})$ of rational decision-makers such that the RUM hypothesis is satisfied irrespective of the behavior of the remaining decision-makers.
-Recalling our opening example, if $\rho^*$ is a RUM with full support on $X = \{ c,s,f \}$ such that $\mu(P) = \mu(P')$ for all $P,P' \in \mathcal{P}$, and $\mathtt{M}$ is the collection of all RCMs, then $\bar{\alpha}(\mathtt{M}) = 6/7$.
-Proposition \ref{pro: falsifiability} also shows that the lower bound is tight, i.e. whenever there are less than $\bar{\alpha}(\mathtt{M})$ rational decision-makers then there is a group of $1-\bar{\alpha}(\mathtt{M})$ irrational decision-makers that will induce a rejection of the RUM hypothesis.
-Again, if $\alpha < 6/7$ then if $\mu$ is the RCM where all decision-makers choose $c$ from $csf$ and $s$ from $cs$, then $\alpha \rho^* + (1- \alpha) \rho_{\mu}$ is not a RUM.
+Proposition \ref{pro: falsifiability} shows that whenever the rational decision-makers are represented by a RUM with full support, then there exists a lower bound on the fraction $\bar{\alpha}(\mathtt{M})$ of rational decision-makers such that the RUM hypothesis is satisfied irrespective of the behavior of the remaining decision-makers.
+We present an illustration of Proposition \ref{pro: falsifiability} within our opening example.

+\begin{customthm}{1}[continued] Consider a population where a fraction of decision-makers are rational and, differently from above, have a uniform distribution on the set of preferences on $\{ c, s, f \}$; while the remaining ones are irrational.
+Simple calculations show that whenever at least $\bar{\alpha}(\mathtt{M}) = 6/7$ of the decision-makers are rational, then the behavior of the remaining irrational ones is unconstrained w.r.t. stochastic rationality.\footnote{To see this, note that regularity is a necessary and sufficient condition for RUM with only three alternatives \citep{block}.
+Suppose $\mu$ is the proportion of decision-makers who behave rationally with a uniform distribution on the set of preferences, and $1-\mu$ are those who behave irrationally.
+Assuming all irrational decision-makers make the same mistake, regularity is satisfied whenever $1/2 \mu - 1/3 \mu + \mu \geq 1$, or equivalently, $\mu \geq 6/7$.} Proposition \ref{pro: falsifiability} also shows that the lower bound is tight, i.e. whenever there are less than $\bar{\alpha}(\mathtt{M})$ rational decision-makers then there is a group of $1-\bar{\alpha}(\mathtt{M})$ irrational decision-makers that will induce a rejection of the RUM hypothesis.
+Again, if $\alpha < 6/7$ then if $\mu$ is the RCM where all decision-makers choose $c$ from $csf$ and $s$ from $cs$, then $\alpha \rho^* + (1- \alpha) \rho_{\mu}$ is not a RUM. \end{customthm}

-In our opening example, we also show that the types and distribution of irrational behaviors have implications on $\bar{\alpha}(\mathtt{M})$.
-The following corollary, which follows immediately from proposition \ref{pro: falsifiability} formalizes these intuitions.
+The bound defined in Proposition \ref{pro: falsifiability} may seem extreme at first glance, however, it assumes the extreme scenario in which every irrational decision-maker makes the same mistake.
+To see how the bound changes with the set of potential irrational behaviors, if $c_1$ is at most twice as likely to appear as $c_2$, the fraction of irrational decision-makers compatible with the RUM hypothesis increases from 1/7 to 1/3, while, as shown in our opening example, if $c_1$ and $c_2$ are equally probable this fraction becomes one.\footnote{Let $\mu$ be the proportion of decision-makers who switch to steak when frogs' legs are available.
+This implies that $1/2 \mu$ decision-makers have the opposite irrational behavior and $1 - 3/2 \mu$ decision-makers are rational with uniform preferences.
+The same inequality as in the previous footnote yields $\mu \leq 2/9$, or equivalently, a proportion of rational decision-makers greater or equal to $2/3$.}

+The following corollary formalizes the relationship between our bound and the behavior of irrational decision-makers.

 \begin{corollary} Let $\mathtt{M}, \mathtt{M}'$ be two collections of RCMs, and $\rho^*$ a RUM with full support.
 Then $\mathtt{M}' \subseteq \mathtt{M}$ implies $\bar{\alpha}(\mathtt{M}') \leq \bar{\alpha}(\mathtt{M})$. \end{corollary}